SURGroup/UQpy/docs/source/reliability/index.rst

 This module contains functionality for all reliability methods supported in :py:mod:`UQpy`.
 The module currently contains the following classes:

-- :class:`.TaylorSeries`: Class to perform reliability analysis using First Order reliability Method (FORM) and Second Order reliability Method (SORM).
+- :class:`.TaylorSeries`: Class to perform reliability analysis using First Order reliability Method (:class:`FORM`) and Second Order
+  Reliability Method (:class:`SORM`).
 - :class:`.SubsetSimulation`: Class to perform reliability analysis using subset simulation.